ADHD Assessments

 This assessment includes a cognitive assessment for the child, a semi-structured interview with parents, information gathered from school and questionnaires for parents and teachers to complete.

-Prior to our first session, I will request your consent to contact the child's school and for you to complete a general consent form for the assessment to take place.
-I will send the school two detailed questionnaires for their completion.
-I will also send you two detailed questionnaires.
+Prior to our first session, we will request your consent to contact the child's school and for you to complete a general consent form for the assessment to take place.
+We will send the school two detailed questionnaires for their completion.
+We will also send you two detailed questionnaires.
 You should expect that these will take approximately 30 minutes to complete.

 The first session takes place in-person, typically lasting approximately 3 hours.
 This includes approximately 90 minutes spent with the young person, completing the cognitive assessment and talking to the young person about their experience of the world and any difficulties they may face.
 Another 90 minutes, approximately, are spent with the parent, discussing the child's challenges and completing a semi-structured interview designed to gather a full representation of the child's potential difficulties.

-Following this session, I will commence writing my report.
-In some situations, I may need to contact you to clarify certain details.
-I aim to have my reports ready within 2-3 weeks.
+Following this session, we will commence writing my report.
+In some situations, we may need to contact you to clarify certain details.
+We aim to have my reports ready within 2-3 weeks.
 These reports are very detailed and include an outline of the diagnostic decisions and rationale for same, your child's relative strengths and areas of need, a 'formulation' or narrative reflection on your child's presentation, and recommendations and strategies to help, regardless of the outcome.

 For Adults: